Skip to content

 If you find something interesting, or something broken, or something that disagrees with what a real eye exam tells you — write to us.
 We are easier to reach than most software is, and we read everything.

-- Campbell, F. W., & Robson, J. G. (1968).
+1. Campbell FW, Robson JG.
 Application of Fourier analysis to the visibility of gratings.
-Journal of Physiology, 197(3), 551–566.
-The 1968 paper that established the contrast sensitivity function and the spatial-frequency-channel framework the entire field still runs on.
+J Physiol.
+1968;197(3):551–566.
+The paper that established the contrast sensitivity function and the spatial-frequency-channel framework the field still runs on.
+PubMed.